mess110/vrum/tutorials/INSTALL.md

 You should only use one of these methods as they do the same thing.
 When deploying, you NEED to use the 2nd one.
 Main reasoning for this is that we don't want to deploy all the source code of vrum.js as several files.
 One is enough.

-Check out `yarn build` if you want to know more about how vrum.js is built.

 game.js contains 2 scenes to help you get started with scene management.